box/box-ios-sdk/docs/usage/groups.md

 Get Collaborations for Group
 ----------------------------

 To retrieve all group collaborations for a given group, call [`client.groups.listCollaborations(groupId: String, offset: Int?, limit: Int? fields: [String]?)`][get-collaborations-for-group] with the ID of the group to retrieve collaborations for.
-This method will return an iterator object in the completion that you can use to retrieve the collaborations.
+This method will return an iterator object in the completion, which is used to retrieve the collaborations.

 ```swift
 client.groups.listCollaborations(groupId: "12345") { results in